Schinmay31/Order-Execution-Engine/README.md

 This project implements a **Market Order Execution Engine** with **DEX routing**, **BullMQ queueing**, **Redis pub/sub**, and **WebSocket live updates**.
 It is designed to demonstrate a robust, scalable backend architecture for real-time order processing.

-We chose **Market Orders** as the primary focus because they represent the core execution flow—real-time status updates, routing logic, retries and queue orchestration without the added complexity of limit order books or on-chain monitoring.
+We chose **Market Orders** as the primary focus because they represent the core execution flow nreal-time status updates, routing logic, retries and queue orchestration without the added complexity of limit order books or on-chain monitoring.
 This allows for a cleaner demonstration of backend reliability and architecture.

 ---